The Okanagan region offers up consistent sunny hot weather and we have enough fun things to keep us coming back every year.

 Tips for this ride: Arrive very early to avoid the crowds.
 Also, make sure your children are ok with basic bike skills which would include being able to pass pedestrians safely as this section of trail sees a lot of foot traffic near the beginning.
 The bridges are also fairly narrow so novice riders should walk them when the trail is busy.

-For more on biking the KVR from Myra Station to Ruth Station check out my previous story: Biking the Kettle Valley Railway from Kelowna to Osoyoos.
+For more on biking the KVR from Myra Station to Ruth Station check out my previous story: Biking the Kettle Valley Railway from Kelowna to Osoyoos

-Biking through one of the tunnels along the Myra Canyon section of the KVR |
+One of the two train tunnels on the Myra Canyon KVR ride |

 Other area highlights: